-But by cosigning your name next to theirs, you’re not just sharing the strength of your creditworthiness with someone else – you’re agreeing to take full responsibility for that credit card, car loan, or student loan if they can’t (or for some reason, won’t) pay.
-If they become delinquent or go into default, it’s up to you to fulfill the debt and take over their payments, effectively making you, the cosigner, the primary borrower on a loan that wasn’t even yours to begin with.
+But by cosigning their loan, you’re not just sharing the strength of your creditworthiness.
+You’re agreeing to take full responsibility for that credit card, car loan or student loan if they can’t — or won’t — pay.
+If they become delinquent or default, it’s up to you to fulfill the debt and take over their payments, effectively making you, the cosigner, the primary borrower on a loan that wasn’t yours to begin with.

 What happens when cosigners have to take on unexpected debt?
-For starters, it puts your exemplary credit at risk.
-Aggressive collectors may start pursuing you to pay up.
-And a legal judgment may eventually be issued against you if payments aren’t made on time, or if you also go into default.
+For starters, it puts your credit at risk.
+Aggressive collectors may pursue you to pay up.
+And a legal judgment may eventually be issued against you if you don't make payments on time, or if you also go into default.

-Worst of all, it could also place strain on the relationship with the person you’ve cosigned for, be it a child, spouse or other relative.
+Worst of all, it could place a strain on the relationship with the person you’ve cosigned for, be it a child, spouse or other relative.

-As dire as this all this may sound, there are some ways to avoid these outcomes if you’re dealing with a defaulted loan you cosigned on.
-The bad news with a cosigned default is that at the end of the day, you still owe the money; the good news is that considering these alternatives can lessen the burden:
+As dire as this may sound, you can avoid these outcomes if you’re dealing with a defaulted loan you cosigned.
+The bad news with a cosigned default is that you still owe the money.
+But taking these actions can lessen the burden:

-Temporarily stalling repayment of a loan is commonplace in the world of student loans, but once a loan has gone into default, forbearances usually aren’t an available option any longer.
-That doesn’t mean you can’t try contacting your creditor(s) to obtain one.
-They may grant you a short hold on the loan, which can give you (or the person you cosigned for) enough leverage to get your finances back on track, and your lender, a better chance of being paid back.
+Temporarily stalling repayment of a loan is common in the world of student loans, but once a loan goes into default, forbearances usually aren’t an option any longer.
+But you can still try contacting your creditors to obtain one.
+They may grant you a short hold on the loan, which can give you, or the person you cosigned for, enough leverage to get your finances back on track — and your lender a better chance of being paid back.

 "Depending on the nature of the loan, this could be a successful solution, as forbearance often gives a lenient window," says Sacha Ferrandi, founder of Source Capital Funding and Texas Hard Money.
 "A forbearance also prevents the (borrower) from missing more payments."